KyWa/dotfiles/docs/OpenShift/Authentication-Authorization.md

-# OpenShift Access and Security
+# OpenShift Authentication and Authorization

 ## Components